Robert M. Ellis: Biography

-In 1964, Ellis moved from southern California to New Mexico to join the Art Department at the University of New Mexico (UNM), where he served as Assistant Director of the Art Museum from 1964–68, and Director from 1968–71.
+In 1964, Ellis moved from southern California to New Mexico to join the art department at the University of New Mexico (UNM), where he served as assistant director of the art museum from 1964 to 1968, and director from 1968 to 1971.
 Ellis retired from teaching at UNM in 1987 and moved to Taos, New Mexico, with the intention of devoting his time to painting.
 The following year, however, he was asked to serve as the interim director of UNM's Harwood Museum in Taos, a position that became permanent in 1990, and which he held until his second retirement in 2001.

 The years of Ellis's leadership at the Harwood were notable for a major museum expansion completed in 1997, including the addition of the world renown Agnes Martin Gallery.
 In 1998, in recognition of his contribution to the arts in New Mexico, Ellis received the Governor's Arts Award and the UNM Regents Meritorious Service Award.
 In 2003 Ellis moved from Taos back to Albuquerque, where he continued to paint and exhibit his artwork.
 In 2008, Ellis was one of 12 artists honored by the Albuquerque Art Business Association with their annual Local Treasures Award.